webplatform/docs-wpd/Infrastructure/procedures/Maintaining_ElasticSearch_cluster/index.md

 = Maintaining ElasticSearch cluster =

+To get details about how a node is installed, refer to [[WPD:Infrastructure/architecture/VM_roles#elastic]]

 == How to get system status/health ==

 Since everything is made through HTTP calls, here are a few we can make.